CZ-NIC/knot/doc/operation.rst

 Thanks to recent Linux kernel capabilities, namely eXpress Data Path and AF_XDP address family, Knot DNS offers a high-performance DNS over UDP packet processing mode.
-The basic idea is to filter DNS messages close to the network device and efectively forwarding them to the nameserver without touching the network stack of the operating system.
+The basic idea is to filter DNS messages close to the network device and effectively forward them to the nameserver without touching the network stack of the operating system.
 Other messages (including DNS over TCP) are processed as usual.